Questions we get asked a lot.

 How long does it take?

 The council has 8 weeks by statute.
 Most councils decide within that window.
-We monitor the case throughout and keep you updated on progress.
+We monitor the case throughout and keep you updated on progress in your dashboard.

 What if the council refuses?

 You get your £349 service fee back in full.
-The £264 council filing fee is paid to the council at submission and the council keeps it whether they approve or refuse — that's not something we can refund.
+The £264 council filing fee is paid to the council at submission and the council keeps it whether they approve or refuse, so it isn't something we can refund.
 You keep all the drawings and evidence we prepared; you can use them to pursue full planning permission, an appeal, or an indemnity insurance policy as a fallback.

 Do you cover my council?